guixf/RCSwitch-PI-PT2262/README.md

 ## Usage

 First you have to install the [wiringpi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/) library.
-After that you can compile the example program *send* by executing *make*.
+After that you can compile the example program *sendPT2262* by executing *make*.
 You may want to changet the used GPIO pin before compilation in the send.cpp source file.